 Does DOTQS charge an annual, administrative, file maintenance, or other miscellaneous fees?
 No.

 How long will it take to get a written quotation?
-A quotation for a single site ISO 9001 certification audit can usually be obtained in one business day.
-A complex or multi-site certification audit quote may require two or three days to prepare.
-To request a quote for services, complete the Request for Quote/Application form and submit it to DOTQS via email or fax.
+DOTQS uses a formula based on site size and employee count (among other things) that comes from our governing standards for accreditation to calculate cost and audit days.
+A quotation for a single site certification audit can usually be obtained in two - three business days if accurate information is received at the time of application.
+A complex or multi-site certification audit quote may require up to a week to prepare.
+To request a quote for services, complete the Request for Quote/Application form and submit it to DOTQS via email.

 How are certification audit costs determined?
 All Certification Bodies are obligated to follow guidelines on audit-day requirements.
 Certification audit quotations are based on the estimated time the audit will take based on factors such as: size of the facility to be audited, number of employees, and complexity of the operation (number of shifts, number of product lines, and nature of the product and production process).

 How are surveillance costs determined?
 DOTQS quotes surveillance costs at the time of the original quotation.
 A surveillance audit is a sampling of the quality system that verifies continued system effectiveness.
 Generally, a surveillance audit will require 25% to 35% of the time required for the original audit.